tanerijun/vitaneri-v3/src/pages/about.md

 So, Vitaneri is now a [blog](/posts/) focused on documenting my knowledge and a porfolio of my [side projects](/projects/).

-There is no external ads and sponsored contents on Vitaneri.
+There is no external ads or sponsored content on Vitaneri.
 There is also no Google Analytics or any form of data collection.
 I respect your privacy :wink:.